 Modern language degrees offer many advantages to a wide range of careers including teaching, publishing, translating and interpreting, international business and marketing, medicine and healthcare, law and criminal justice.
 A background in modern languages also serves those seeking employment in a variety of non-profit organizations, the United States government, and the United Nations.
 Modern language degrees better prepare students for advanced study in the fields of education, literature, linguistics, cultural studies, international relations, peace studies, and conflict resolution, as well as graduate research in the social sciences and the humanities.

 All students at the College of Mount Saint Vincent are encouraged to study abroad.
-The Department regularly runs faculty-led winter and summer programs in Italy and Spain, and collaborates with Academic Advisement to help students explore the many semester abroad and summer study abroad opportunities that are available to them, especially through IPSL.
-The Department of Record for IPSL offers courses in Segovia, Spain, and Montpellier, France.
+The Department regularly runs faculty-led programs and collaborates with Academic Advisement to help students explore the many semester abroad and summer study abroad opportunities that are available to them, especially through IPSL.
+The Department of Record for IPSL offers courses around the world.